seime/openhab-panasoniccomfortcloud/README.md

 # Panasonic Comfort Cloud Binding

-This binding integrates Panasonic Comfort Cloud air conditioners.
+This binding integrates most Panasonic Comfort Cloud air conditioners.
+It should work with any model supported by the Panasonic Comfort Cloud mobile app.
+It does *not* support the Aquarea line.

 [<img src="https://github.com/seime/support-me/blob/main/openHAB_workswith.png" width=300>](https://www.openhab.org)